molnarmark/nimism-api/README.md

 DISCONTINUED.
-I'll continue working on Nimism once there are more Nim programmers out there.
+I'll rewrite Nimism to be more flexible once there are more Nim programmers out there.
 More: [here](http://blog.nimism.co/2017/05/25/whats-going-on/)

 ## Nimism ##